dikatok/tf-styletransfer-perceptual/README.md

     Options:
         --restart_training      Whether to restart the training and remove all checkpoints and summaries --train_files           List of tfrecord filenames
-        --model_dir             Directory to save checkpoints and summaries --vgg_path              Path to vgg numpy weights
+        --job-dir               Directory to save checkpoints and summaries --vgg_path              Path to vgg numpy weights
         --data_format           Either channels_last or channels_last
         --num_epochs            Number of training epochs